-The datasets utilized in our experiments were collected at various intervals by different clinicians from different institutes using different fundus cameras.
-The ACRIMA \cite{acrima} and LAG \cite{lag} datasets are publicly available, while the OHTS \cite{ohts1, ohts2} and DIGS/ADAGES \cite{digs} datasets \textbf{are available upon request after appropriate data use agreements are initiated}.
-Their details follow: \begin{itemize}[noitemsep, leftmargin=*] \item \textbf{OHTS}: The OHTS is the only \textbf{multi-center longitudinal study} that has precise information on the dates/timing of the development of glaucoma (the enrolled subjects did not have glaucoma at study entry) using standardized assessment criteria by an independent Optic Disc Reading Center and confirmed by three glaucoma specialist endpoint committee members.
+\begin{itemize} \item The \uline{\textbf{OHTS}} \cite{ohts1,ohts2} is the only multi-center longitudinal study that has precise information on the dates/timing of the development of glaucoma (the enrolled subjects did not have glaucoma at study entry) using standardized assessment criteria by an independent Optic Disc Reading Center and confirmed by three glaucoma specialist endpoint committee members.
 In our experiments, a square region centered on the optic nerve head was first extracted from each raw fundus image using a well-trained DeepLabv3+ \cite{chen2017rethinking} model.
 A small part of the raw data are stereoscopic fundus images, each of which was split to produce two individual fundus images.
-This image preprocessing resulted in a total number of 74768 fundus images.
-Moreover, ENPOAGDISC (endpoint committee attributable to primary open angle glaucoma based on optic disc changes from photographs) labels are used as the classification ground truth.
+Through this image pre-processing approach, a total of 74,678 fundus images were obtained.
+Moreover, \uline{ENPOAGDISC} (endpoint committee attributable to primary open angle glaucoma based on optic disc changes from photographs) \cite{fan2022detecting} labels are used as the classification ground truth.